edvin/tornadofx-guide/part1/3_Components.md

 ## Accessing Resources

-Lots of JavaFX APIs takes resources as a `URL` or the `toExternalForm` of an URL.
+Lots of JavaFX APIs takes resources as a `URL` or the `toExternalForm` of a URL.
 To retrieve a resource url one would typically write something like:

 ```kotlin
 val myAudioClip = AudioClip(MyView::class.java.getResource("mysound.wav").toExternalForm())